 🙈 Not working?
 Retrace your steps, and if you’re stuck head to the PixieBrix Slack and post in #learning - we’ll help you get sorted out asap!

-Each mod is technically made up of one or more mods inside of it.
+Each mod package is made up of one or more mods inside of it.
 In the AI Rate and Fix Response mod, there’s just one mod inside called Score Menu Item.

 We’ll go from left to right reviewing each of these panels.